webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Escalation Plan**
   - formed in phase 1, Initiating(sponsor).
 Further refined in planning phase(key stakeholders).
   - artifact that outlines when event should be escalated and to whom.
+  - when issues arise and require prompt attention beyond the immediate team's capacity.
+  - Purpose: defines a structured process for addressing and resolving **issues, risks, or roadblocks** encountered during a project.
+  - Trigger: Activated when a situation arises that exceeds the authority level of the project team.
+  - Change Order vs Escalation Plan: Change order focuses on changing project scope, escalation plan focuses on project risk/issues/roadblocks.
   - ![escalation plan](img/Escalation-Matrix.webp)
 - **Budget: Manage Reserves, Documentation, Update**
   - Budget: summary of all resource cost.